anyangumajimbo/VocaFluence/README.md

 ## 📄 License

 This project is licensed under the MIT License.

-## 🆘 Support

-For support, please open an issue in the GitHub repository or contact the development team.

----

-**VocaFluence** - Empowering language learners through AI-driven practice and feedback! 🎯